matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-deploy.md

 ::: warning API changes in v0.6.x

-- Previous versions of this package required a different configuration in the `hardhat.config.ts` file.
-- If you're using `v0.5.x` or previous, the network configuration must be indicated in an object called `zkSyncDeploy`, including the properties `zkSyncNetwork` and `ethNetwork`.
 - We advised developers to upgrade to the most recent version of this package.

 :::